 Mission, Vision, and History

-The Northwest Hospital Alliance exists to provide a regional cooperative approach to the delivery of rural health care in the five northern counties of Idaho.
+The Northwest Hospital Alliance exists to provide a regional cooperative approach to the delivery of rural health care in North Idaho.

 - Maintaining current hospital / healthcare facility relationships and developing more formal, strategic relationships where beneficial